Cyclone Oma: Power crews on stand-by as North Island prepares for lashing

-Electricity companies have put emergency crews on stand-by today, as large swathes of the upper North Island prepare to be lashed by the tail of Cyclone Oma.
+This afternoon's downpour will hit just as Auckland commuters are making their way home for the weekend as the upper North Island prepares to be lashed by the tail of Cyclone Oma.

+Electricity companies have also put emergency crews on stand-by today to prepare for the deluge.

 Heavy rain warnings are in place for Northland and the Tararua Range, while Auckland is forecast to see more than 20mm of rain - with the heaviest downpours expected to hit during the afternoon rush hour.